besartelezi/challenge-parallax/README.md

 It's called [photopea.com](https://www.photopea.com/) and it was a lifesaver!
 I do think I might have spent too much time on making it look good and not enough on actually programming, that is something I'm afraid of.
 But on the other hand, if it looks cool I can be more proud of it so it was 100% worth it to invest that time in the images.

+## Youtube, a blessing and a curse
+The video I found helped me out **A LOT** on this assignment.
+It might've been working even a bit *too well*.
+I feel that if I focus too much on the video and just mindlessly copy pasta of someone on YouTube, I won't learn anything.
+That's why I'm forcing myself to comment as much of my Javascript code as possible in this assignment.
+The video itself explains everything very thoroughly and I'm definitely learning a lot from it.
+But still, just to be 100% entirely sure that I'm actually learning, commenting everything for my own sake is something that is necessary.